stellar/go/DEVELOPING.md

 Welcome to the Stellar Go monorepo.
 These instructions help launch 🚀 you into making and testing code changes to this repository.
 If you're aiming to submit a contribution make sure to also read the [contributing guidelines](CONTRIBUTING.md).

+For details about what's in this repository and how it is organized read the [README.md](README.md).

 ## Requirements
 To checkout, build, and run most tests these tools are required:
 - Git